Andydiii/todo/RR note.md

 3. update profile, leave title blank, everthing else fileld out, error expected - DONE
 4. create a new organization user profile  - DONE
 5. create a new organization guest profile - DONE

+defect 300 workflow
+user click follow button -> UserManagementController.java: createUserFollowedPosting -> userFollowedPostingService  Create -> userFollowedPostingRepository -> this followed posting is added into userfollowedposting table -> emailAlertScheduler (when to send, what to send is done here) ->  email sender

+CR 293:
+new filter in search page e.g. anticipated effective date